 Foreword: This will be a third of the four part series on the installation of metal roofs.
-In part one of this guide, I’ve described the process of preparing to install a metal roof – safety considerations, how to measure the roof, how to get exact roofing panel sizes, and how to install roofing underlayment.
+In part one of this guide, I’ve described the process of preparing to install a metal roof – safety considerations, how to measure a roof, how to get exact roofing panel sizes, and how to properly install roofing underlayment.

 In Part two, I went over the tools and materials needed to properly install a metal roof.

-In this part I will go over the actual installation of the standing seam metal roofing panels, and in the last part of the metal roofing installation series, I will show you how to install an aluminum and steel metal shingles that also last a lifetime, but are not as widely used, because they require special installation techniques that are different from the standing seam roofing installation method.
+In this part, I will go over the actual installation of the standing seam metal roofing panels, and in the last part of the metal roofing installation series, I will show you how to install an aluminum and steel metal shingles that also last a lifetime, but are not as widely used, because they require special installation techniques that are different from the standing seam roofing installation method.

 In this guide, we will not cover several topics of metal roofing installation such as sky-lights flashing on a standing seam roof, as it is a far more advanced topic and requires certain level of experience from the installer in order to be done correctly.
 In fact, any advanced installation techniques and flashing details involved in a metal roof installation process will later be described in great detail on our online Metal Roofing Store where you will be able to purchase aluminum and steel roof shingles, as well as learn how to install them on your home, all while saving $1000′s.